1. Introduction

 3.3.
 Scipy Method

 Scipy is a Python library that provides a collection of functions for scientific computing.
 It is widely used in machine learning and data science to perform mathematical operations on arrays.
-Scipy provides a function called scipy.spatial.distance.levenshtein() that can be used to calculate the Levenshtein distance between two strings.
+Scipy provides a function called scipy.spatial.distance.levenshtein()

 from scipy.spatial.distance import levenshtein